alperAkinci/HitList/README.md

 ##Chapter 1 : Your First Core Data App
 ####HitList App
+A simple tableView with the list of names .
+Core data stores the name that you added in each session.

 - ### Starting Notes
   - Core Data entity as a class “definition” and the managed object as an instance of that class.